Tricycle: Children's

-Compared to adult trikes, children's model are simpler, without brakes or gears, and often with crude front-drive.
-Tricycles are typically used by children between the ages of two and five, after which point they usually switch to a bicycle, often with training wheels (stabilisers).
+A tricycle is a typical toy for children between the ages of eighteen months and five years before a balance bike.
+Compared to adult models, children's trikes are simpler, without brakes or gears, and often with crude front-drive.
 Child trikes can be unstable, particularly if the wheelbase or track are insufficient.
 Some trikes have a push bar so adults can control the trike.
 Child trikes have frames made of metal, plastic, or wood.

 Children's trikes can have pedals directly driving the front wheels, allowing braking with the pedals, or they can use chain drive the rear wheels, often without a differential, so one rear wheel spins free.
 Children's trikes do not always have pneumatic tires, having instead wheels of solid rubber or hollow plastic.
 While this may add to the weight of the tricycle and reduces the shock-absorbing qualities, it eliminates the possibility of punctures.
 Pull brakes are rarely fitted to front-drive trikes, but the child can slow the trike down by resisting the forward motion through the pedals.